Who is Gary Spatz?

 What ages do you work with?

 The Playground is a young actors’ conservatory.
 We work with kids as soon as they are mature enough to benefit from acting classes and continue to work with them until they are ready to fly on their own.
-Our youngest program, the Children’s Program, is for 6, 7, and 8-year-old children.
-We do occasionally work with 5-year-old children who read and have a passion for acting.
-Our middle program is the Preteen’s Program for children between the 9 and 12.
-Our oldest program is the Teen’s Program, which is offered to students ages 13 to 19.
+Our youngest program, the Children’s Program, is for 6 – 8 year old children.
+We do occasionally work with 5 year old children who read and have a passion for acting.
+Our Preteen’s Program is for children between the ages of 9 – 12 years old.
+The Teen’s Program is offered to students between the ages of 13 – 19 years old.
+Our oldest age group is our young adults ages 18 – 30.

 How much does your program cost?